 Chickweed can also be applied directly to minor burns as an effective poultice or refrigerant.
 It’s a very safe plant to use and can also be made into a medicinal tea by using a medium handful of fresh healthy plant, roots and all, cleaned, steeped, in 8oz boiled water for 15 minutes.
 Take Chickweed as a tea, or if you must, internally as a general ant-inflammatory, such as in raw in a salad.

 You can add it to your survival stew just fine.
 Don’t overcook it though, put it in the stew just before its ready to be taken off the fire for a delicious addition to any camp pot.

-Rumes acetosella, or Chickweed, is a diuretic, as are most spring potherbs, so if you are taking a prescription diuretic such as Lasix you should contact your physician before ingesting the tea or plant.
+Rumes acetosella, is a diuretic, as are most spring potherbs, so if you are taking a prescription diuretic such as Lasix you should contact your physician before ingesting the tea or plant.